-My social awkwardness literally knows no bounds- not because I’m trying to be attractively quirky like some indie heroine (I wish) but because my mind seems to shut down when I most need it in polite society (see points above).
+My social awkwardness literally knows no bounds- not because I’m trying to be attractively quirky like some indie heroine (I wish) but because my mind seems to shut down when I most need it in polite society (see previously stated points above).

-Why else should you choose an other?
+Why else should you choose another?

 Well, I’m too religious to be “normal” and too rebellious to be the “good girl”.

 Let’s face it, even in my religiosity, I don’t really give a shit.
 And my rebelliousness is most Catholic in it’s theology.

 My commitment-phobia probably makes me a candidate whose instincts cannot be entirely relied upon,

 I’m too broken to be lovable, too naive to be trusted and too stubborn to considered the “safe” option for a “good wife”.

 I seem to surprise myself most days, so I’m not sure how I can claim to be stable enough for someone to truly get to know the “real me”?

 I am a riddle that I constantly unwrap each day, with eagerness and adventure on my part but seemingly, with increasing anxiety and disappointment on the part of others.